zepedroc/Whatevs/ROADMAP.md

 ## Next features

 - Allow to input files on chat
+- Allow the chat to generate files
 - Build a canvas for ai generated code (allow three.js)
 - Display sources in a nicer way
-- Display when the user is searching the web

 ## Bugs